-The first preliminary report and the future reports will therefore be completed using this proven approach, which makes it possible to achieve environmental objectives without delaying the project.
+Both parts of the Environmental Assessment Report were completed using this proven approach, which makes it possible to achieve environmental objectives without delaying the project.
 The mitigation measures are set out in the report in the form of objectives to be achieved rather than specific parameters that must be met.
 The result, ultimately, is the same, i.e. sensitive environmental components are protected and the environment is taken into consideration in subsequent stages of the project.